cypress-io/cypress/docs/source/api/commands/_scrollto.md

 **Snapshots do not reflect scroll behavior**

-*Cypress does not reflect the accurate scroll positions of any elements within snapshots.* If you want to see the actual scrolling behavior in action, we recommend using {% url `.pause()` pause %} to walk through each command or [watching the video of the test run](#https://on.cypress.io/guides/runs#videos).
+*Cypress does not reflect the accurate scroll positions of any elements within snapshots.* If you want to see the actual scrolling behavior in action, we recommend using {% url `.pause()` pause %} to walk through each command or {% url 'watching the video of the test run' taking-screenshots-and-recording-videos.html#Videos %}.

 # Command Log